 Utilize these suggestions to keep your skylight shimmering year-round:.

-Examine ceilings and floors in rooms with skylights biweekly for leakages.
-Wet areas on the ceiling or carpet– particularly after heavy rain- or snowfall– can indicate a leakage in the skylight that can give way to mold if not repaired.
+Check ceilings and floorings in rooms with skylights biweekly for leakages.
+Damp spots on the ceiling or carpet– especially after heavy rain- or snowfall– can indicate a leak in the skylight that can pave the way to mold if not fixed.

-Have actually skylights checked by a professional every year for hairline cracks and other defects that can lead to more comprehensive structural damage down the line.
-If you’re unpleasant cleaning skylights yourself, have your skylights professionally cleaned up at the same time you have them inspected.
+Have actually skylights checked by a professional each year for hairline cracks and other flaws that can result in more comprehensive structural damage down the line.
+If you’re unpleasant cleaning skylights yourself, have your skylights professionally cleaned at the same time you have them examined.

-If replacing your roof and installing a new skylight at the same time, ask your roofing contractor to have an ice and water guard set up with the roof underlayment to prepare for ice dams.
-Having a skylight makes your roof more susceptible to forming ice dams( melted snow that has actually refrozen) around the outer edges of the skylight, which can prevent rainwater runoff or melt and produce a leak if they permeate through the roof shingles.
+If changing your roof and installing a brand-new skylight at the same time, ask your roofing professional to have an ice and water guard set up with the roof underlayment to prepare for ice dams.
+Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has actually refrozen) around the external edges of the skylight, which can prevent rainwater runoff or melt and create a leakage if they leak through the roof shingles.

 Pros.